noodlapp/noodl-docs/library/modules/qr-scanner/guides/camera-feed/README.md

 ## No camera stream in viewer?
 HTTP vs. HTTPS

 For security reasons, the camera feed can generally only be accessed through a secure connection, i.e. an URL beginning with <code>https://</code>, and not <code>http://</code>.
 This means that on some platforms (depending on OS and browser) the camera feed of the **Camera QR Scanner** will not work inside of the Noodl viewer.
 Furthermore, connecting to http://localhost:8574/ might have the same issue.
 However, on some platforms localhost is exempted from the rule and the camera works without problems in the viewer.
 If you run into this problem you will have to deploy to a secure server via <code>https://</code>.
-The easiest way to do that is to use the [Noodl Sandbox Deploy](/docs/guides/deploy/deploying-an-app-on-sandbox) which uses <code>https://</code> protocols.